Why do 84 Percent of Women in Japan Think Cheating is Healthy?

 Bar nightclub cocktail bar lounge interior nightlife blur background

-But unlike the West and its Judeo-Christian values in which sexuality is morally charged, Japan does not run on this idea of morality – at least not in the way the West understands it.
-In fact, an internal survey carried out by Ashley Maddison found that 84 percent of women and 61 percent of men in Japan report their extramarital affairs as beneficial to their marriage.
+But unlike the West and its Judeo-Christian values in which sexuality is morally complex, Japan does not have this idea of morality.
+At least not in the way the West understands it.
+An internal survey by Ashley Maddison found that 84 percent of women and 61 percent of men in Japan report their extramarital affairs as beneficial to their marriage.

 She observes that concepts like ethical non-monogamy or polyamory, which seem like more recent relational agreements in the West have long been around in Japan.
-“It comes down to the question: what is the agreement, and what are we breaking?
+“It comes down to a question.
+What is the agreement, and what are we breaking?
 For some couples, infidelity might not be the betrayal, but being sloppy about it might be.”

 84 percent of women and 61 percent of men in Japan report their extramarital affairs as beneficial to their marriage

-Josh*, a 44-year-old Australian professor and photographer who moved to Japan 15 years ago, illustrates Holtus’ findings perfectly.
-He has been married for about eight years and has two children with his Japanese wife.
+Josh*, a 44-year-old Australian professor and photographer who came to Japan 15 years ago, illustrates Holtus’ findings perfectly.
+He has been with his Japanese wife for about eight years and has two children.
 They live and co-parent together, but haven’t slept in the same room for years and no longer have a sexual relationship.
 “We wouldn’t have gotten married if it wasn’t for having a kid – I wouldn’t call it a fairytale romance by any means,” he says.

-According to Holtus, Japanese society has predominantly been founded upon filial love rather than romantic love, as Josh demonstrates when discussing his wife’s background: “I’ve never even seen her parents touch each other.
-They’re very independent people, which I think is really cool, but I’ve never seen them show even a hint of affection towards each other – physical or romantic.”
+According to Holtus, Japanese society has predominantly founded itself upon filial love rather than romantic love.
+Josh demonstrates this when discussing his wife’s background: “I’ve never even seen her parents touch each other.
+They’re very independent people.
+I think this is really cool, but I’ve never seen them show even a hint of affection towards each other – physical or romantic.”

-This is another aspect of infidelity in Japan — the gender dynamics of marriage and infidelity: “For women in Japan, things like one-time alimony payments make it extremely difficult to be a divorced mother,” says Holtus.
+This is another aspect of cheating in Japan — the gender dynamics of marriage and infidelity.
+“For women in Japan, things like one-time alimony payments make it extremely difficult to be a divorced mother,” says Holtus.
 Incredibly, 75 percent of single mothers in Japan still live under the poverty line despite having jobs.

-The perhaps most baffling aspect of infidelity in Japan to the Western observer is the fact that it appears to be socially accepted, both within the marriage and society: “Truth is really slippery here,” says Josh.
+The perhaps most baffling aspect of infidelity in Japan to the Western observer is this.
+The fact that cheating in Japan appears to be socially accepted.
+This is both within the marriage and society.
+“Truth is really slippery here,” says Josh.
 “I think in a lot of marriages it’s don’t ask don’t tell.
 In some cases [his own] the woman knows because it’s been discussed.”
-Still speaking in hypotheticals, he adds: “There was once something said, and the thing that was said was: ‘if you want sex, you should get a girlfriend.’”
+Still speaking in hypotheticals, he adds: “There was once something said, and the thing that was said was: ‘If you want sex, you should get a girlfriend.’”